lgmorand/aks-workshop/_entries/03-01 challenge1.md

 Then create a quick test by following the steps in [Azure Load Testing](https://learn.microsoft.com/en-us/azure/load-testing/quickstart-create-and-run-load-test).

-As a reminder, you can get the url of your service using `kubectl get ingress`.
+As a reminder, you can get the URL of your service using `kubectl get ingress`.

 You should start seeing an output which looks like: